vpavic-demos/spring-boot-multi-package-demo/README.md

 # Spring Boot multi-package control

-This project demonstrates the approach to make a Spring Boot agent based process control application packageable into multiple deployment artifacts in a single build.
+This project demonstrates the approach to make an agent based process control application, packageable into multiple deployment artifacts in a single build.

 For example, you might have a requirement to support deployment both as an executable JAR and a traditional WAR archive that is deployable on Tomcat and WildFly.
 Furthermore, WAR archives might have application server specific deployment constraints which requires you to produce multiple specific WAR archives.

 The application is a simple Spring Boot web application built by either Gradle or Maven.
-To illustrate the problem of application server specific deployment constraints the control application uses [WebJars](https://www.webjars.org/) and its `webjars-locator-core` module.
-To be able to run on WildFly, such configuration requires JBoss/WildFly specific [`webjars-locator-jboss-vfs`](https://github.com/webjars/webjars-locator-jboss-vfs) module to support the VFS protocol.
-This module naturally causes problem if the application is deployed to e.g. Tomcat, hence the need for multiple WAR archives.

-## Solution

-The proposed solution demonstrated by this project is based on splitting the project into multiple modules.
-The `control-core` module is central piece which contains the actual implementation, while several other _package_ modules are responsible for packaging application into a respective deployment artifact.
+The project is split into multiple modules.
+The `control-core` module is central piece which contains the actual implementation, which can be composed of further modules, while several other _control_package_ modules are responsible for packaging application into a respective deployment artifact.
 These modules are:

  - `control-package-jar`: builds an executable JAR
  - `control-package-war`: builds a traditional WAR archive for deployment in e.g. Tomcat and TomEE.